yencal/yencal.github.io/_posts/2025-12-24-gpu-matrix-transpose-optimization.md

 The optimization progression shows clear inflection points.
 Shared memory tiling provides a 2.1x improvement over naive (30% vs 14%).
 Adding padding for bank conflict avoidance delivers another 1.7x (50% vs 30%).
 Thread coarsening jumps to 83%, and larger tiles with vectorization reach the final 88%.

-**Thread coarsening** provides the dominant benefit in the 32×32 tile regime.
-All coarsening variants (with or without vectorization) cluster around 82-83% of peak bandwidth.
-This demonstrates that having each thread process multiple elements is critical on modern GPUs.

-**Larger tiles (64×64)** reduce per-tile overhead.
-The Vec2_T64 and Vec4_T64 variants achieve 87.7%, the best performance overall.
-Larger tiles amortize synchronization and indexing costs across more data.

-**Vectorization** matters but shows diminishing returns.
-Vec4 variants perform similarly to Vec2 variants with the same coarsening factor.
-The primary benefit comes from wide 128-byte transactions, but the unpacking/gathering overhead in shared memory limits the gain compared to pure coarsening.

 ### Conclusion

 Achieving near-optimal transpose performance requires combining multiple techniques: